 Many runners want to run faster.
 Improving your speed is often viewed clear indication of progress.
 In order to run faster, you have to train your body to adapt to the physiological demands of faster running.
 These demands involve fast-twitch muscle fiber recruitment, increased cardiac output, and lactate shuttling.
 To elicit these adaptations, you typically want to include some speedwork, such as interval workouts or tempo runs.
 Yet speedwork increases the risk of injury – and a layoff from running not make you faster.

 Fast running itself does not cause injury.
 Common training errors often associated with speedwork can quickly lead to an injury.
 Many runners introduce too high a volume of high-intensity running or run their speedwork too fast.
 With a prudent approach, you can speedwork without getting injured.
 These tips apply whether you are introducing speedwork for the first time, making your speedwork harder, or doing speedwork for the first time after injury or pregnancy.

-A quick transition from the easy miles of base building to 12 x 400 meters on the track has too high of a risk of injury for most runners.
-Instead of jumping straight into hard speed workouts, use hill repeats and fartlek workouts to add in speedwork without getting injured.
+A quick transition from all easy pace miles to hard track workouts bears too high of a risk of injury for most runners.
+Instead of jumping straight into demanding interval workouts, you can reduce your injury risk by starting with strides.

 Begin with hard efforts lasting 30-60 seconds in duration and progress from there.
-Since these runs focus both on effort rather than pace, you won’t be tempted to try to run at too fast of a pace for your current fitness.
+Since these runs focus both on effort rather than pace, you won’t be as tempted to try to run at too fast for your current fitness.